Data-Efficient Classification of Radio Galaxies: Methodology

 \subsection{Few-Shot Learning}

 A variety of algorithms in deep learning have performed efficiently in terms of pattern recognition for image data.
 These algorithms often need large amounts of data and break down when forced to make predictions about data for which little supervised information is available.
 The ability to acquire and recognize new patterns is strong in humans.
 In particular, people seem to be able to understand new concepts quickly and then recognize variations on these concepts in future cases \citep{Lake_oneshot}.
 The deep learning algorithms are unable to learn the features for a class from a single image and generalize this information for the unseen images from the same class.
-The few shot learning approach is used to provide the machine with a quick understanding of the different images and their corresponding classes.
+Few shot learning is a practice used to provide the machine with a quick understanding of the different images and their corresponding classes using limited amount of data.

-The few shot learning techniques are devised to classify the image samples correctly even when the availability of the supervised data is limited.
+Few shot learning techniques are devised to classify image samples correctly even when the availability of supervised data is limited.
 It is a procedure that resembles human-like learning.

+There are multiple approaches to implement and test the performance of Few shot learning amongst which we choose a {Twin Network}\footnote{Twin networks are referred to as Siamese networks in the literature.
+We feel that such terminology is inappropriate, and should not be used.} architecture with a supervised learning approach.